OH1KK/KiwiSDR-antenna-switch-extension/README.md

 ## Features

-* Allow basic antenna switching
+* Basic antenna switching
+* Antenna mixing
+* Thunderstorm mode.
+In thunderstorm mode all antennas are grounded.
 * Admin can lock/unlock antenna switching from admin panel
-* Thunderstorm mode.
-Grounded all antennas.
-* Allow antenna mixing.
-You can select many antennas simultaniously.
+* Admin can disallow antenna mixing from admin panel
 * Antenna switching can be scheluded using Beaglebone's crontab.
-Use /usr/local/bin/ms-s7-web script to switch antennas
+See readme.crontab

 ## Required hardware